Carbon Ceramic Brakes Lifespan: Street vs Track

 What kills them the fastest?

-Two common fast killers are pad mismatch and weak airflow.
-Both create heat spikes and unstable surface behavior that accelerates damage.
+The two quickest killers are pad mismatch and weak airflow.
+Both bring heat spikes and unstable surface behavior that speed up the damage.

 Can I use aggressive wheel cleaners?

-Do not use harsh chemicals unless the rotor manufacturer explicitly approves them.
-For routine cleaning, use pH-neutral soap and water.
+Skip harsh chemicals unless the rotor manufacturer specifically approves them.
+For routine cleaning, pH-neutral soap and water is the safe choice.

 Are hairline cracks normal?

-Small surface cracks can appear on tracked rotors.
-Cracks that grow or reach the inner or outer edge are not acceptable.
+Small surface cracks can show up on tracked rotors.
+Ones that grow, or that reach the inner or outer edge, are not acceptable.

 How do I know when they are done?

-Replace the rotor if it is below the stamped service limit, has large edge chips, severe roughness/peeling, or any crack reaching an inner or outer edge.
+Replace the rotor once it’s below the stamped service limit, has large edge chips, shows severe roughness or peeling, or has any crack reaching an inner or outer edge.

 Sources used